alasca-association/tarook/docs/user/guide/rook/removing-osds.rst

          pgs:     24 active+clean
       […]

-6. Reduce the number of OSDs in the Cluster CRD.
-Update the ``config.toml`` of the cluster by decreasing ``k8s-service-layer.rook.nosds`` by one.
+#.
+Reduce the number of OSDs in the Cluster CRD.
+Update the
+   config of the cluster by decreasing ``k8s-service-layer.rook.nosds`` by one.

-   Run the ``toml_helper.py`` and execute stage three (possibly with ``-t rook`` to only apply rook changes).
+#.
+Run `apply-k8s-supplements.sh` (possibly with ``AFLAGS="-t rook --diff"`` to only apply rook changes).

-7. Wait until the cluster has updated.
+#.
+Wait until the cluster has updated.
 Watch the output of:

    .. code:: console